Industrial Data & IIoT · MAY 2026 · Updated JUNE 2026 · 8 min read

 Data volume is not the problem, context is

-Historians, PLCs, OEM islands and ERP systems generate large amounts of data.
-The gap is that none of those systems share a common structure, so the data cannot be combined into something useful without bespoke point-to-point integration.
+Historians, PLCs, OEM islands and ERP systems generate large amounts of data, but none of those systems share a common structure, so the data cannot be combined into something useful without bespoke point-to-point integration.

 2